onap/vnfrqts-requirements/docs/Chapter8/ves7_1spec.rst

 Event Listener service.

-This document describes a RESTful connectionless push event listener that is capable of receiving single events or batches of events in the Common Event Format.
+This document describes a RESTful connectionless push event listener can receive single events or batches of events in the Common Event Format.
 In future, additional documents may describe other transports which make use of persistent TCP connections for high volumes of streaming events.